 - Manufacture of household appliances

 - Telephone exchanges

-Asbestos use is now banned in the UK, but many buildings still contain it.
+Asbestos use has been banned in the UK for a number of years, but many buildings still contain it.
 Some asbestos is still in the air in certain workplaces, and everyone is exposed to small amounts in the outside air.
 The TIPS study aims to find out if people in the UK are still being exposed to asbestos.
 It is looking for fibres of asbestos in lung tissue samples from people who have had surgery for a collapsed lung (pneumothorax).